smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_data_resumption_use_case.md

 2. SDL starts `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` reconnection timer
 3. SDL receives `<RegisterAppInterface>` request **before** timer expires
 4. App sends **valid** "hashID" with `RegisterAppInterface` request
-5. SDL sends succesful response to the app
+5. SDL sends successful response to the app
 6. SDL successfully resumes data for this app
 7. SDL does **not** notify HMI about new registration (HMI continues to display app screen)